 25 Best Things to Do in Lake Arrowhead

-These activities are some of the best things to do in Lake Arrowhead during summer.
+These activities are some of the best things to do at Lake Arrowhead during summer.
 Most people spend a bulk of their time on the lake or doing lake activities.
 But, there are plenty of things to do off the water too.
 It’s all listed below and highly recommended.

 Since Lake Arrowhead is a private lake, only members of the Arrowhead Lake Association (ALA) have access to boating.
 Fear not, you can still get out on the water a few ways.
 McKenzie water ski school will teach you how to water ski, wakeboard or kneeboard.
 They’re open from Memorial Day through September.
 They also offer private outings.